PrittoRuban/PrittoRuban/README.md

 **Freelancer | Remote**
 *Jan 2024 – Present*
-- Create responsive websites and web apps for clients using HTML, CSS, JavaScript, React, and Angular.
+- Create responsive websites and web apps for clients using HTML, CSS, JavaScript, React, and Nextjs.
 - Develop dynamic backends with Node.js and Express.
 - Integrate RESTful APIs to enhance web functionality.
 - Ensure optimal user experience and accessibility.